kdp-lab/MarkLLPCode/README.md

 mv mucoll-benchmarks-LLPs/ mucoll-benchmarks/
 ```

-To incorporate HitSlimmer code from https://github.com/madbaron/MyBIBUtils/tree/master to use displaced tracking config:
+To incorporate HitSlimmer code from https://github.com/madbaron/MyBIBUtils/tree/master to use displaced tracking config
+Note: need to be sourced to cvmfs to compile, and need to export MARLIN_DLL each time before running reco (will add to multi_digi_reco.py script):

 ```bash